 Decide whether you want a deciduous tree (loses its leaves in winter) or an evergreen tree.
 Although there is often a tendency to want to plant evergreen species - either for screening, year-round foliage, or to avoid a 'messy tree' - deciduous species only lose their leaves once a year (as opposed to evergreens which lose their leaves constantly), and some deciduous trees are some of our most beautiful species of all.
 Additionally, by planting a deciduous species, you could benefit from the cooling shade in summer but the warmth of additional sunshine in winter.

 It is important to find out whether a tree has high, medium or low water requirements.
 This will help you determine its suitability for your garden situation.
 In general, locally indigenous highveld species are waterwise, and once established will require minimal watering.

 Find out if your tree is frost-resistant, especially if you live in an area that experiences frost.
 As a general rule, most young plants will need some frost protection in their first 2 seasons.

 Trees attract various types of wildlife (birds, reptiles and insects) who use the tree, or parts of it, for various purposes (shelter, feeding, breeding, etc).
 If you have a specific desire such as attracting butterflies, find out which trees will best attract them to your area.

-Considering that trees have a long lifespan (often exceeding 100 years), we should view them as permanent fixtures when planting them as it could be a costly process to remove, relocate or conduct repairs from subsequent damage.
-To find out more about indigenous trees, visit www.plantbook.co.za or ask your local nursery for assistance.
+In conclusion, trees have a long lifespan (often exceeding 100 years), so we should view them as permanent fixtures when planting them.
+To learn more about indigenous trees and which ones to choose, read our Top 10 trees for small gardens article, visit our www.plantbook.co.za website, or ask your local indigenous nursery for assistance.